railsbridge-boston/docs-hardfork/sites/en/downloads/downloads.md

 Please create an account on <a href="https://c9.io">Cloud9</a>.
 You will be asked for a credit card, but you won't be charged anything for using it in this workshop.

+**MAC AND LINUX EXPERTS:** if you prefer, you can use these methods to install Ruby natively on your computer, without a virtual machine, even on supported versions of Mac OS X or Linux.

 <a href="/installfest">Go to Installfest »</a>